Ahmed-Kolo/Simple-Linear-Regression-E/README.md

 *   A correlation analysis was performed to identify the marketing channel most strongly correlated with Sales.
 *   **Key Finding:** 'TV' advertising spend exhibited the highest individual correlation with 'Sales' (r ≈ 0.999).
 For the multiple linear regression, 'TV', 'Radio', and 'Social_Media' were all included as independent variables to assess their combined impact.
 *   A scatter plot visualizing 'TV' spend vs. 'Sales' further reinforced this strong linear trend.
+*   A histogram of the 'Sales' variable was also generated to observe its distribution.

 **3. Multiple Linear Regression Model Implementation:**
 *   An Ordinary Least Squares (OLS) regression model was built with 'TV', 'Radio', and 'Social_Media' as independent variables and 'Sales' as the dependent variable.
 *   **Model Results Summary:**
     *   **R-squared:** The model achieved an R-squared value of **0.999**, indicating that approximately 99.9% of the variance in Sales can be explained by the variance in TV, Radio, and Social Media advertising spend.
 This suggests an excellent fit of the model to the data.
+    *   **The Linear Equation:** The specific linear equation derived from the model is:
+        `Sales = -0.1340 + 3.5626 * TV - 0.0040 * Radio + 0.0050 * Social_Media`
-    *   **Coefficients:**
+    *   **Coefficients and P-values:**
-        *   **Intercept (const):** The intercept represents the estimated sales when all advertising spends (TV, Radio, Social Media) are zero.
-Its statistical significance should be evaluated.
+        *   **Intercept (const):** Coefficient = -0.1340, P-value = 0.193.
+Not statistically significant at standard alpha levels.
-        *   **TV Coefficient:** This coefficient indicates the estimated change in Sales for a one-unit increase in TV advertising spend, holding Radio and Social Media constant.
+        *   **TV Coefficient:** Coefficient = 3.5626, P-value = 0.000.
+This indicates a highly statistically significant positive relationship.
+For every one-unit increase in TV advertising spend, Sales are estimated to increase by approximately 3.56 units, holding other factors constant.
-        *   **Radio Coefficient:** This coefficient indicates the estimated change in Sales for a one-unit increase in Radio advertising spend, holding TV and Social Media constant.
+        *   **Radio Coefficient:** Coefficient = -0.0040, P-value = 0.685.
+Not statistically significant.
+This suggests that, in the presence of TV and Social Media, Radio advertising spend does not have a significant linear impact on Sales.
-        *   **Social Media Coefficient:** This coefficient indicates the estimated change in Sales for a one-unit increase in Social Media advertising spend, holding TV and Radio constant.
+        *   **Social Media Coefficient:** Coefficient = 0.0050, P-value = 0.842.
+Not statistically significant.
+Similar to Radio, Social Media advertising spend does not show a significant linear impact on Sales when TV and Radio are also considered.
-    *   **P-values:** The p-values for each coefficient indicate their statistical significance.
-A low p-value (typically < 0.05) suggests that the variable is a significant predictor of Sales.
-These values should be interpreted from the OLS summary to determine which channels have a statistically significant impact.

 **4. Assumption Checking:**
 *   Diagnostic plots were generated to verify the key assumptions of linear regression:
-    *   **Residuals vs Fitted Plot:** This plot should show a random scatter of residuals around zero, suggesting linearity and homoscedasticity (constant variance of residuals).
+    *   **Residuals vs Fitted Plot:** This plot showed a random scatter of residuals around zero, suggesting linearity and homoscedasticity (constant variance of residuals).
-    *   **Normal Q-Q Plot of Residuals:** The residuals should closely follow the straight line, indicating that they are approximately normally distributed.
+    *   **Normal Q-Q Plot of Residuals:** The residuals closely followed the straight line, indicating that they are approximately normally distributed.
-    *   **Histogram of Residuals:** The histogram should also show a bell-shaped distribution, further supporting the normality assumption.
+    *   **Histogram of Residuals:** The histogram also showed a bell-shaped distribution, further supporting the normality assumption.

 **5. Conclusion and Business Recommendation:**
-*   The analysis confirms a highly significant and strong positive relationship between marketing spend across the channels and Sales.
+*   The analysis confirms a highly significant and strong positive relationship between marketing spend across the channels and Sales, primarily driven by TV advertising.
 The model demonstrates excellent explanatory power.
-*   **Actionable Recommendation:** Based on the coefficients and p-values from the multiple linear regression model, specific recommendations can be made regarding the optimal allocation of the marketing budget across TV, Radio, and Social Media to maximize ROI.
-Channels with statistically significant positive coefficients should be prioritized, with the magnitude of the coefficient indicating the relative impact on sales.
-It's crucial to interpret the p-values and confidence intervals from the OLS summary to make robust business decisions.
+*   **Actionable Recommendation:** Given the statistical significance, **TV advertising** is the most effective channel for increasing sales.
+The model suggests that investments in **Radio** and **Social Media** are not statistically significant predictors of sales in this multiple regression context.
+Businesses should prioritize their marketing budget towards TV advertising for maximizing sales, and potentially re-evaluate strategies or models for Radio and Social Media advertising if these channels are expected to contribute to sales.